ElektraInitiative/libelektra/doc/help/kdb-set.md

 - `-d`, `--debug`:
   Give debug information.
 Prints additional debug information in case of errors/warnings.
 - `-f`, `--force`:
-  Do not perform a cascasing lookup if the key provided has a namespace.
+  Do not perform a cascading lookup if the key provided has a namespace.
 For example, this bypasses validation specified in the spec: namespace for the given key.

 ## KDB